Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 29 April 2025 04.23.42 UTC
+- WIB: Selasa, 29 April 2025 05.27.52 UTC
-- WITA: Selasa, 29 April 2025 05.23.42 UTC
+- WITA: Selasa, 29 April 2025 06.27.52 UTC
-- WIT: Selasa, 29 April 2025 06.23.42 UTC
+- WIT: Selasa, 29 April 2025 07.27.52 UTC

 Kutipan Inspiratif:
-"Reading more books will only confuse you more and you will be dreaming about success instead of becoming successful yourself."
+"The negative side of the American Dream comes when people pursue success at any cost, which in turn destroys the vision and the dream."

 Kategori: success